Lee Gold: Role-playing games

-Professional Works
+Professional works

 Her professional credits in the RPG field include Land of the Rising Sun and Lands of Adventure, published by Fantasy Games Unlimited; GURPS Japan, published by Steve Jackson Games; and Vikings, published by Iron Crown Enterprises.
 Land of the Rising Sun (1980) was a Japanese-themed role-playing game using the Chivalry & Sorcery game system, and Lands of Adventure (1983) was a game system meant for both historical fantasy and Science Fiction-based role-playing games.

 Gold's novel Valhalla: Absent Without Leave was published March 30, 2021 by Penmore Press.
 Gold wrote, "But the book isn't about the ancient Norse or the Vikings.
 It's about a modern hero who arrived at Valhalla with her D&D magic sword, Frostbite.
 Robin Grima isn't content to train in Valhalla to fight and die in Ragnarok.
 She wants to stop Ragnarok from happening!
 She doesn't care about the prophecies.
 She wants to win!".
 Valhalla: Into The Darkness, the second novel in her trilogy, was published in early 2022.
 Valhalla: Into Brightness was published in July of 2024.

 Land of the Rising Sun #2 was named Best Roleplaying Expansion (People's Choice) by UK Games Expo 2021.

 Filk

 In 1988, Gold (who had been filking since 1967) also began publishing Xenofilkia, a bimonthly collection of filk lyrics (and some sheet music).
 Over 400 songwriters have contributed, including Leslie Fish, Tom Smith and Bob Kanefsky.
 Although Gold has published filk lyrics, she has never recorded for public distribution.

 Lee and Barry Gold were jointly inducted into the Filk Hall of Fame in 1997.
 They were Interfilk guests at Ohio Valley Filk Fest in 2000. and Featured Filkers at Boskone 44 in 2007.

-In 2012, Gold published Dr. Jane's Songs, a compilation of all of Dr. Jane's songs that Jim Robinson could find in his archives, plus a few that Lee Gold found from other sources, with illustrations.
-In 2014, she published a compilation of all the songs by Cynthia McQuillin that Gold, Robinson, McQuillin's literary executors and several other people could track down, over 450 pages of songs.